 This is God’s judgment of eternal consequences (Isa 33:22; Da 7:9f).
 This is another similarity to New Testament teaching.

 The superficial similarity between the tenets of Judaism and Christianity made it possible for converted Jews to think that they could hold to both simultaneously.
 This was a serious mistake.

-In order to mature in Christ converted Jews of Hebrews needed to leave the symbols or types of the Old Testament and engage with the fulfillment of those types Christ Jesus the Messiah.
+In order to mature in Christ, the converted Jews of Hebrews needed to leave the symbols or types of the Old Testament and engage with the fulfillment of those types in Christ Jesus the Messiah.
 God abrogated Judaism when Christ came.